WELCOME TO

 There

-are a good many so-called “toothy” daylilies which are in need
+are a good many so-called “toothy” daylilies which are in need of dentures.
+That is not the case with our 2023

-case with our 2023 introduction of TOO SHARP TO TOUCH.
+introduction of TOO SHARP TO TOUCH.
 If you are looking for a

 daylily with an abundance of teeth and definite saw-tooth edging here is